 We have attached some information to this page giving details of other local organisations that can help people who are facing emergency or crisis situations.
 If you do not think you will qualify for help from our Local Assistance Scheme or, if you apply and your application is unsuccessful, please contact one or more of these organisations depending on your circumstances.

 Make an application

 The Fact Sheet attached to this page gives more information about our Local Assistance Scheme.
 Please read this before applying for help.
 Please also read the Privacy Notice which tells you how we will use the information you provide in your application.

-From 1 April 2018 you can only apply online using the following link:
+You can only apply online using the following link:

 For further information, please contact us: